 - There was a positive culture within the staff team and staff told us they felt supported by the management team.
-A staff member told us, "[Managers name] is very supportive and always available.
-We are a strong team and work well together."
-A relative told us they found the manager and staff to be supportive.
-They said, "I visit weekly and always made to feel welcome.
-I get told if [relatives name] is not well or needs the doctor." - People's care plans and risk assessments had been kept under regular review.
+A staff member told us, "There have been a lot of changes, but it has settled down and we are getting really good support."
+Two relatives told us they found the managers and staff to be supportive.
+They said, "I get updates and if anything changes," and "I have a lot of confidence in the managers.
+We are very happy in the changes that have happened." - People's care plans and risk assessments had been kept under regular review.
 Records demonstrated a person-centred approach to the care and support provided for people.
 For example, staff knew each person's individual choice about how they liked to spend their day.
-A staff member said, "We respect everybody choices.
-Some residents like to spend time in their room others prefer to be in and around the lounge.
-It's everyone's personal choice." - Management and staff were committed to their roles and had built positive and caring relationships with people.
+We observed this when staff were seen supporting a person whose agitation meant they constantly chose to walk around the service.
+Staff supported constantly by ensuring welfare checks, drinks and finger snacks." - Management and staff were committed to their roles and had built positive and caring relationships with people.
 Staff understood people's individual care and communication needs and this helped to ensure people received care and support that promoted their well-being.